Trust Mark Advanced Logo

 Trust Mark – Outstanding

-“Ethical Awards Scheme Accredited”
+“Ethical Awards Programme Accredited”

 What do we get for applying?

-Any awards scheme that earns an accreditation:
+Any awards programme that earns an accreditation:

 • Can use the Awards Trust Mark logo, of the level of accreditation that they have earned, in any marketing for a period of 12 months after accreditation has been earned.
 When in digital form, the logo must link to the corresponding page on this www.awardstrustmark.org website which explains what that level accreditation means.

-• Will have their awards scheme marked with a correspondingly coloured tick on the awards-list.co.uk and awards-list.com websites.
+• Will have their awards programme marked with a correspondingly coloured tick on the awards-list.co.uk and awards-list.com websites.
 These sites are the agreed locations where the accreditation level is published and can be verified.
 The research clearly shows that organisations choosing which awards to enter will lean towards those with Trust Marks.

 What is the Independent Awards Standards Council?